Partition Action Q&A Series

 • Repairs and spending: If the guardian pays for repairs from the ward’s funds, court approval and careful accounting are typically required.

-• Sale method: If you push an unrealistic list price, the court may pivot to a judicial sale with upset bids; anchoring price to an appraisal helps show “market value.”
+• Sale method: If you push an unrealistic list price, the court may order a different sale process; anchoring price to an appraisal helps show market value.

 Conclusion

-To enforce fair‑value marketing and sale of a co‑owned North Carolina home, first secure a written agreement signed by all owners—plus a court order authorizing the guardian to sign—requiring defined repairs and an open‑market listing based on an independent appraisal.
-If cooperation fails, file a partition petition with the Clerk of Superior Court and request an appraisal and open‑market sale.
-Next step: file the guardianship motion and, if needed, a partition petition in the county where the property is located.
+To enforce fair‑value marketing and sale of a co‑owned North Carolina home, first secure a written agreement signed by all owners—plus any required court order authorizing the guardian to act—requiring defined repairs and an open‑market listing based on an independent appraisal.
+If cooperation fails, file a partition petition with the Clerk of Superior Court and request partition and, if appropriate, sale.
+Next step: file the appropriate guardianship motion or petition and, if needed, a partition petition in the county where the property is located.

 Talk to a Partition Action Attorney